College Policies & Procedures

-Contra Costa College Procedures Manual
+Contra Costa College Procedures Handbook

-All college policies and procedures are recorded in the Colleges Procedures Handbook
+All college policies and procedures are recorded in the Colleges Procedures Handbook.

 These may be found in Governing Board Policies and Administrative Procedures.

-College Policy and Procedures
+Key College Policy and Procedures

 The District is committed to equal opportunity in educational programs, employment, and campus life.
 The District does not discriminate on the basis of age, ancestry, color, disability, gender, marital status, national origin, parental status, race, religion, sexual orientation, or veteran status in any access to and treatment in College programs, activities, and application for employment.

 This policy is in compliance with Title VI of the Civil Rights Act of 1964 (race, color, and national origin); Title IX of the Educational Amendments of 1972 (gender equity); the Rehabilitation Act of 1973, sections 503 & 504 and the Americans with Disabilities Act of 1990 (disabilities); Executive Orders 11246 & 11375; the Vietnam Era Veterans Readjustment Act of 1967; the Age Discrimination Act of 1975 (age); and non-discrimination laws and regulations of the State of California.
-See the College Procedure Manual for more information.

 For more information or to file a complaint: